 Being a main battle tank it not only does it look the part, it is the part.
 Going into battle these boys were equipped with the full monty of weaponry including the main armament in the form of the highly accurate firing power of the L11A5 120mm rifle gun mounted on the 360 degree rotating turret and two L7 machine guns.
 As for the onboard crew of four, the driver is pretty much lying down to operate the machine when it's hatch closed, whilst the commander, loader and gunner hold positions in the turret ring.

 Of course, you won't be firing off any ammunition on these experiences, but some of our operators do offer you the chance to actually demolish a car which is pretty satisfying.
 The FV4201 (the official name for the Chieftain) will make mince meat of the vehicle.
 As you slowly but very surely roll up to the car you'll suddenly hear the crack of glass and the bending of metal as you just bust your way through, leaving a rather flat looking mass of scrap in your wake.
 Now that's what we call road rage revenge!

-With all this thrilling full-tracked action in the mud and dirt, it's no wonder our tank driving experiences are best sellers.
+With all this thrilling full-tracked action in the mud and dirt, it's no wonder our tank driving experience are best sellers.
 With our operators the length and breadth of the UK offering everything from 55-ton monsters to nippy Self Propelled Guns for your to drive, we think you will love getting stuck in with the ex-Army boys (many of the instructors are retired soldiers) and kicking up a storm in your military vehicle.